-- Young Audiences requires a licensed teacher or administrator in the classroom with the artist at all times.
+- Young Audiences requires a licensed teacher or administrator to be present with the artist at all times during the school day.

-- Residencies can take place during or after the school day.
+- Residencies can take place during or outside the school day.

 - Travel costs are negotiated between the site and the artist.

 Use the following formulas to determine the basic cost of a Young Audiences residency.
 Materials, supplies and extra planning/preparation time will be additional.